As Car Companies Pledge To Go All-Electric In Coming Years, Designs Are Getting More Stylish

 For manufacturers, the only fear now is getting left behind in the all-electric revolution.

-The list is incredible, of manufacturers who are rolling out or already on the market.READ MORE: Popular Wedding Venue In North Texas Town Of Blum Severely Damaged By Tornado
+The list is incredible, of manufacturers who are rolling out or already on the market.READ MORE: 'Its Hard To See It All Torn Down': Waxahachie Tornado Victims Share Story Of Terror And Gratitude

 Cadillac will debut the sleek all electric Lyriq next year.